thenoursehorse/risb/docs/install.md

 context: https://ACCESS-TOKEN@github.com/private/repo
 ```

+{: .warning }
 Anyone that has access to the Docker images will also have access to your
 access token, so be very careful.
 There are other ways to do the above that
 are more secure, just Google around.

 Unfortunately, Compose can be non-trivial to get working.
 It is difficult to
 give comprehensive instructions until more of the features of Compose
 are better ironed out.
-You can contact us for additional support and we will
-try our best to help.